ta4j/ta4j/README.md

 ## Features

- * More than 40 technical indicators
+ * More than 40 technical indicators (Aroon, ATR, moving averages, parabolic SAR, RSI, etc.)
+ * A powerful engine for building custom trading strategies
+ * Utilities to run and compare strategies
- * ... todo
+ * Simple integration
- * And it's MIT licensed.
+ * One more thing: it's MIT licensed

 ***Warning!***